-- 1. From the Enterprise Decision Support home page, in the Cost Accounting section, click Modify a cost model or Create a cost model. - 2.
-If modifying a cost model, from the cost model home page, select the model name from the Select cost model drop-down at the top of the page, and then click the gear icon 🌣.
-By default, the system lists the current cost model first. - 3.
-In the Create/Modify a cost model dialog, complete the following fields, and click Next:
+- 1. From the Enterprise Decision Support home page, in the Cost Accounting section, click Modify a cost model or Create a cost model. - If modifying a cost model, from the cost model home page, select the model name from the Select cost model drop-down at the top of the page, and then click the gear icon .
+The current cost model can be identified by the "(current)" at the end of its name.